TRIO Student Support Services (SSS) is:

 - Contact Information

 The TRIO conference held at the beginning of each semester and is required for TRIO participants to attend.
 This allows students to meet with other TRIO participants and gain skills to use throughout their college career.
-Students also complete their required workshops each semester by attending this orientation.
+Students also complete their required workshops each semester by attending the conference.

 - Academic advising, transfer advising, and encouragement to help you achieve your educational goals